 Figure Legends

-Figure 1 Map of Guana Tolomato Matanzas estuary located in northeast Florida, United States around the city of Saint Augustine, Florida with the water body identification layers and the water quality monitoring stations (circles) and location of the weather station (triangle).
+Figure 1 Map of Guana Tolomato Matanzas estuary located in northeast Florida, United States around the city of Saint Augustine, Florida with watersheds (HUC__), water quality monitoring stations (triangles), and the weather station (circle).

 Figure PI GAM and trend.
 Chlorophyll a at the Pine Island station in the Guana Tolomato Matanzas estuary.
 (A) time series of monthly average chlorophyll a 2003-2022 with generalized additive model predictions (blue line).
 (B) annual averages (January 1 – December 31; +/- 95% confidence intervals) with trend estimates from meta-analysis.
 The trend lines (red with 95% CI) estimate the rate of change of chlorophyll a per year reported as the log10 slope (+/- 95% CI) in the subtitle: ns: not significant at α = 0.05.
 (C) estimates of log10 chlorophyll a change per year (+/- 95% CI) with trend estimates from a five-year, centered moving window where each point shows a linear trend estimate from two years prior and two years after each year.
 Estimates prior to 2005 and after 2020 are not available because of an incomplete two-year record for estimating the trend.
 Significant estimates are shown in red.